Why building trust and loyalty with passive investors is at the crux of real estate investing

 When it comes to real estate investing, multifamily properties are in high demand.
 It may be tempting to rush and acquire the first property you see; however, you should slow down and take a few prudent steps first.
 This will ensure that you have a good relationship with your brokers, contractors, lenders, and other members of your team later on.
 Real estate syndication is one of the best ways to acquire multifamily properties.

 Use the below links for quick navigation

 Before starting the acquisition process, answer the following questions for yourself to prepare a draft business plan for your real estate syndication.
-We already spoke about SMART goal setting in our article on building your syndication team.
+We already spoke about SMART goal setting in our article on building your real estate syndication team.
 However, here you need to be more specific.

 Once you come up with your decided purchase price, you can move on to the next question.
-The amount of equity you need to raise will define the number of investors, guarantors, and even the type of financing for your deal.
+The amount of equity you need to raise will define the number of investors, guarantors, and even the type of financing for your real estate syndication deal.

 For example, 30% can be your equity, and 70% can be your debt.